Master of Arts in Demography

 The Master in Population Studies (MPOPS) is a non-thesis program that aims to meet the need for population practitioners with a strong grounding in the theory and methods of demography and the ability to critically analyze the interrelationship between population factors and development in its various ramifications, from an interdisciplinary perspective.

 To qualify for a program, a student must have completed a baccalaureate degree from a recognized college or university with a General Weighted Average of 2.0 (or its equivalent) or better.
 Computer literacy and a good background in the Social Sciences, Mathematics, or Statistics are additional requirements for applicants to a program.
-The applicant must also pass the admission test given by the institute.

 Applicants shall submit the following documents: